Job Chapter 5 Summary

 9. Eliphaz seems to be saying that Job is being punished for some unconfessed sin, so the best thing for him to do is to confess this so that God's favor may rest upon him again.
 Do you believe that there is a connection between sin and suffering?
 How so?
 Is this always the case?

 10. For all of Eliphaz's kind words, in the end, his remarks are actually a painful reminder of Job's suffering and loss.
 Read verses 18-26 again.
-As Job sits and suffers, reflecting on his circumstances, what does Eliphaz's words communicate to Job?
+As Job sits and suffers, reflecting on his circumstances, what do Eliphaz's words communicate to Job?
 What can we look to in difficult times for true hope and comfort?

 Key Words/Phrase